 \begin{definition} Let $Y$ be a horospherical $G$-variety.
-A \emph{locality} of $\CC(Y)$ is a local ring $R_{\p}$, where $\p \subset R$ is a prime ideal in a subalgebra $R$ of $\CC(Y)$ of finite type, such that the fraction field of $R$ is $\CC(Y)$.
+A \emph{locality} of $\CC(Y)$ is a local ring $R_{\p}$, where $\p \subset R$ is a prime ideal in a subalgebra $R$ of $\CC(Y)$ of finite type with fraction field $\CC(Y)$.
 The set of localities $\Sc(Y)$ is naturally endowed with a $\CC$-scheme structure, and it is called the \emph{scheme of geometric localities}.
-It can be interpreted as the geometric object obtained by `gluing all the varieties birational to $Y$'.
 We denote by $\Sc_G(Y) \subset \Sc(Y)$ the maximal normal open subset where the $G$-action (induced by the $G$-action on $\CC(Y)$) is a morphism of $\CC$-schemes; we will call it the \emph{equivariant scheme of geometric localities}. \end{definition}

-Thus according to the previous definition, a $G$-model of a horospherical $G$-variety $Y$ is nothing but a $G$-stable separated open dense subset of $\Sc_G(Y)$ of finite type over $\CC$.
+According to the previous definition, a $G$-model of a horospherical $G$-variety $Y$ is nothing but a $G$-stable separated open dense subset of $\Sc_G(Y)$ which is also of finite type over $\CC$.

-Now we consider a horospherical $G$-variety of the form $Z = C \times G/H$, where $C$ is a smooth projective curve and $H$ is a horospherical subgroup.
-We introduce two further ingredients involved in the construction of the scheme of geometric localities, namely, the hyperspace $\N_\QQ$ associated with $Z$ and the hypercone of a polyhedral divisor.
+Now consider a horospherical $G$-variety of the form $Z = C \times G/H$, where $C$ is a smooth projective curve and $H$ is a horospherical subgroup.

 \begin{definition} The \emph{hyperspace} $\N_\QQ$ is the set $C\times N_\QQ \times \QQ_{\geq 0}$ modulo the equivalence relation